Jump to top menu Jump to main menu Jump to content

 Access & costs

-Access to and use of the AMIE instrumentation is allowed under supervision of the AMIE.
+Access to and use of the AMIE instrumentation is permitted under the supervision of AMIE personnel.
 Training is provided for those who plan to use the equipment independently.

-Costs for equipment depends on user requirements.
+Costs for equipment use depends on user requirements.
 For more information contact the AMIE.

 Support